-House votes to hold Barr, McGahn in contempt, with another vote expected soon
+House votes to hold Barr, McGahn in 'contempt,' with another vote expected soon

 Accordingly, Collins concluded, "McGahn could not, and did not, comply with the subpoena."

 A formal Barr contempt vote would be historic, but not unprecedented.
-In 2012, the GOP-controlled House voted to hold the attorney general at that time, Eric Holder, in contempt for failing to comply with investigations into the Obama administration's failed gun-running sting operation, "Fast and Furious."
+In 2012, the GOP-controlled House voted to hold the attorney general at that time, Eric Holder, in both criminal and civil contempt for failing to comply with investigations into the Obama administration's failed gun-running sting operation, "Fast and Furious."
 Holder became the first-ever sitting Cabinet member to be held in contempt of Congress in that manner.

 The House Oversight Committee, meanwhile, said it will prepare a separate contempt resolution for Barr and Commerce Secretary William Ross over documents and information related to the citizenship question in the 2020 census.
 That vote is expected Wednesday and relates to Democrats' concerns that the Trump administration included a citizenship question to deter illegal immigrants from filling out their census forms.